benitomartin/bank-churn-classification/README.md

 ![Matplotlib](https://img.shields.io/badge/Matplotlib-%23d9ead3.svg?style=for-the-badge&logo=Matplotlib&logoColor=black)
 ![scikit-learn](https://img.shields.io/badge/scikit--learn-%23F7931E.svg?style=for-the-badge&logo=scikit-learn&logoColor=white)

+## 📄 **Executive Summary**

+The dataset used for this project contains around 165'000 values with few duplicates and no missing data, which makes it easy to handle.
+Three features (`id`, `Surname`, `CustomerId`) have been considered as irrelevant, as they only contain unique values in each column and no correlation can be found with the target feature (`Exited`)

+Only the credit score and the age of the people show outliers, mainly people with low credit score and people older than 60.
+It is also interesting that around half of the people do not have money (Balance) in their account, which makes the distribution unbalanced, also considering that only **21 % of the people has churned**.
+This has required some feature engineering and preprocessing.

+The group that tends to churn more are people from germany, non active members, women, people with more than 2 products and older people.
+For the geographical and gender feature it was decided to create an additional feature combining both, which has increased the correlation with the target, especially considering that the highest pearson correlation can be seen in the age (0.34) and it is not very high.
+However the **age, number of products and active membership has remain as the most important features for the models**.

+For the models, an **AUC of 0.89** was achieved, combining **CatBoost**, **XGBoost** and **LightGBM**, being this three the ones that alone showed the best performance.

+<u><b>Future Improvements:</b></u>

+- Feature extraction ha shown to increase the correlation with the churn.
+The balance feature, which represent the money the people have in the account in unbalanced.
+A possibility that can be explored is to create an additional feature with balance as binary (money or not money)

+- Adding more data of people who churned can be also helpful as oversampling would oly overfit the model adding duplicated features and undersampling would reduce the data to 20% of the original data.

+- Trying other models or hyperparameter tuning can be also helpful to get better results.
+However, a GridSearch over LightGBM was carried out and no improvements could be seen.

+- Better analyzing the feature importance using permutancion importance or SHAP

+- Eliminating features that can lead to an AUC reduction

 ## 👨‍🔬 Exploratory Data Analysis

 The first step of the project involved a comprehensive analysis of the dataset, including its columns and distribution.
 The idea was to identify correlations, outliers and the need to perform feature engineering.